Exploiting Code Symmetries for Learning Program Semantics: Method

-\para{Program interpretation graph ($\mathcal{IG}$).} Programs often involve different control flow paths, such as if-else statements, resulting in compositions between individual interpreter functions that form a directed graph instead of a linear sequence.
+\para{Program interpretation graph ($\mathcal{IG}$).} Programs often involve different control flow paths, such as if-else statements, leading compositions between individual interpreter functions to a directed graph instead of a linear sequence.
 This graph is referred to as the program interpretation graph.
 For a given CRU $c$, there can be multiple execution paths, each exercising different subsets of $\{f_1,...,f_n\}$.